tensorwerk/hangar-py/docs/concepts.rst

 how you interpret what the information contained in the Dataset actually represents).

-Effective use of Hangar relies on having an understanding of what exactally a "Sample" is in a particular Dataset.
+Effective use of Hangar relies on having an understanding of what exactly a "Sample" is in a particular Dataset.
 The most effective way to find out is to
 ask: "What is the smallest piece of data which has a useful meaning to 'me' (or 'my' downstream processes".
 In the MNIST dataset, this would be a single digit